 Drala Meditation Hikes

-Meditation and Hiking come together in the Wilderness.
+Hiking and Meditation come together in the Wilderness.

 see details below

-The Drala Meditation Hikes are open to anyone with who has had meditation instruction at the Atlanta Shambhala Meditation Center (www.atlantashambhalacenter.org).
+The Drala Meditation Hikes are open to anyone with who has had mindfulness/awareness (vipashana, shamatha) meditation instruction at the Atlanta Shambhala Meditation Center (www.atlantashambhalacenter.org) or an established shamatha/vipashana practice (following the breath practice).
 Meditation instruction at the Shambhala Center is free, and offered to the public on Tuesday nights and Sunday mornings.
-See the Shambhala Center website for more information.
+See the Shambhala Center website for more information - www.atlantashambhalacenter.org.

-The point of having quality meditation instruction in advance is that meditation as practiced on the hike is not well suited for beginners.
-If you've had shamatha or vipassana meditation through another tradition, please contact the hike leader to discuss in advance (generally not a problem for experienced meditators).
+The point of having quality mindfulness/awareness meditation instruction in advance is that meditation as practiced on the hike is not well suited for beginners.
+If you've had shamatha or vipashana meditation through another tradition (Buddhist, Zen, Vipassana, Insight Meditation, MBSR), please contact the hike leader to discuss in advance (generally not an issue for experienced mindfulness/awareness practitioners).

 This is an "all-day" event.
 The location will not be determined until just before the hike weekend, as location varies depending upon weather and trail conditions at that time.
 We'll meet at a rendezvous point in Roswell, and then car pool to the trail-head.